bek-k/bek-k/README.md

 ## 🎓 Academic Background

-- **Bachelor’s in Cyber Security** (In Progress)
+- **Bachelor’s in Cyber Security at Vistula University [Poland/Warsaw]** (In Progress)
   - Focusing on secure coding, application security, and vulnerability assessment.

 ## 🛠️ Skills and Tools